 In the fall of 2004, I started to work at Martin High School in order to get the high school teaching experience, and in the fall of 2005 I earned my masters degree in educational administration.
 In the fall of 2006, I became an assistant principal at Lamar Middle School, where I worked for two years under the leadership of Ms. Virginia Salinas, a retired principal, who inspires me to this day.

 In the fall of 2008 I was invited to be an assistant principal at Alamo Heights Junior School, here in San Antonio, Texas.
 It was an amazing three years of my life, and I learned a lot, but my heart yearned to return to the classroom.
 In the Spring of 2011 Ms. Yvonne Anglada invited me to join the Judson Early College Academy Family, and I have been here ever since.
 It is an amazing place to work and inspire students.

-My goal for the Class of 2023 is for every student to achieve their post high school dreams and aspirations by getting the required skills and resources needed to succeed in the future.
+My goal for the Class of 2027 is for every student to achieve their post-high school dreams and aspirations by getting the required skills and resources needed to succeed in the future.
 I am looking forward to a great year!
-GAME ON!